NomicFoundation/hardhat/docs/src/content/tutorial/creating-a-new-hardhat-project.md

   Quit
 ```

-When **Hardhat** is run, it searches for the closest `hardhat.config.js` file starting from the current working directory.
-This file normally lives in the root of your project and an empty `hardhat.config.js` is enough for **Hardhat** to work.
+When Hardhat is run, it searches for the closest `hardhat.config.js` file starting from the current working directory.
+This file normally lives in the root of your project and an empty `hardhat.config.js` is enough for Hardhat to work.
 The entirety of your setup is contained in this file.

 ## Hardhat's architecture

-**Hardhat** is designed around the concepts of **tasks** and **plugins**.
-The bulk of **Hardhat**'s functionality comes from plugins, which as a developer [you're free to choose](/hardhat-runner/plugins/) the ones you want to use.
+Hardhat is designed around the concepts of tasks and plugins.
+The bulk of Hardhat's functionality comes from plugins, which as a developer [you're free to choose](/hardhat-runner/plugins/) the ones you want to use.

 ### Tasks

-Every time you're running **Hardhat** from the CLI you're running a task. e.g. `npx hardhat compile` is running the `compile` task.
+Every time you're running Hardhat from the CLI you're running a task. e.g. `npx hardhat compile` is running the `compile` task.
 To see the currently available tasks in your project, run `npx hardhat`.
 Feel free to explore any task by running `npx hardhat help [task]`.

 :::tip